leanprover-community/lean4-metaprogramming-book/md/main/tactics.md

 ```

 Recall that we are looking for a local declaration that has the same type as the
 hypothesis.
-We get the type of `LocalDefinition` by calling
+We get the type of `LocalDecl` by calling
 `Lean.Meta.inferType` on the local declaration's expression.

 ```lean